jalalmostafa/afxdp_perfeval/README.md

 Examples:

-Setup new environment named "test": `./testenv.sh setup --name=test`
+Setup new environment named "test": `./testenv.sh setup --legacy-ip --name=test`

 Create a shell alias for easy use of script from anywhere: `eval $(./testenv.sh alias)`